lucylow/Yeezy-Taught-Me/README.md

 ![RNN and LSTM models](https://github.com/lucylow/Yeezy-Taught-Me/blob/master/RNN%20vs%20LSTM.png)

 *Image.
-Explainations of how the RNN and LSTM models work*
+Explainations of how the RNN and LSTM models work.*

 ---